A Tale of Two Cultures

 Here are a few lessons on building company culture that can be drawn from Jen’s experience:

 1) Trust is everything.
 If you have a trust problem in your culture – which often centers around one person – it undermines everything.
 How does a CEO learn whether they have a trust problem?
-Try a free culture self-assessment – pay attention to questions 7, 13-16 and 24.
+Try a culture assessment.

 2) Praise publicly, criticize privately.
 No matter how unrealistic ideas are or how much you disagree with them, never criticize someone publicly or behind their back.
 Provide all feedback directly to people.
 See #1.